 But in every single one of those sessions, I have felt only compassion and sadness; never smugness, never the temptation to pound the desk and say, “Well, if you’d done everything right, if you’d been a better parent, you wouldn’t be in this situation.”

 Because there is no perfect family.
 And there is no perfect parent.
 The only perfect parent who ever existed was God and even His kids blew it big time.

 I don’t have an easy answer for you as to why heartache happens in good homes.
 But for some reason, I just feel compelled to write about this today, to let you know that you aren’t alone, that you aren’t a failure as a parent.
 You are never a failure when you have planted seeds of love in a child’s heart.

 Many times though, we wish God would just hurry up and fix things already.
 We pray and wait and cry and nothing seems to happen.
 Well, maybe it’s not happening today, and maybe it’s not happening next week.
-However, we must keep in mind that things like second chances, hopeless situations turned around and impossible surprises sometimes take a little time.
+However, we must keep in mind that second chances, hopeless situations turned around, and impossible surprises sometimes take a little time.

 I really wish I had some simple, spiffy answers to give you.
 I wish that I could share with you 9 Easy Steps That Are Guaranteed To Make Everything Turn Out Okay.

 What I can offer you though, is a compassionate heart, a heart that has been created by seeing more pain in my life than I will ever be able to blog about, the kind of pain you probably wouldn’t immediately associate with someone like me.
 Although I wish I hadn’t been through the pain I’ve experienced, I’m grateful for the fruits of that pain; the fruits of compassion, empathy and a deeper understanding of those who suffer.